 Popular dating apps have made meeting new people and ghosting old ones relatively easy.
-But, what is ghosting, and what does it mean to get ghosted?
-How do you tell if someone is just busy or has ghosted you?
+But, what is ghosting, and how do you tell if someone is just busy or has ghosted you?
 Additionally, what to do if someone is ghosting you?

-Not only do they cut someone off, but they also avoid responding to the ghosted person’s texts or calls for closure.
+Not only does a ghosting partner cut someone off, but they also avoid responding to the ghosted person’s texts or calls for closure.

-This kind of rejection just shows you that the ghoster wasn’t really feeling the sparks or wasn’t ready to commit.
+Understanding what is ghosting in dating can help save you from wasting your time and being confused.
 Some people don’t feel comfortable telling you to your face that they don’t want to continue dating you anymore.

-just preoccupied with work,
+just preoccupied with work

-going through a hard time,
+going through a hard time

-facing personal issues they aren’t comfortable talking about,
+facing personal issues, they aren’t comfortable talking about

 hurt because of something you said or did